In the Forest of the Dreaming Dead (1993)

 lived up to its name and was no more.
 In the years that passed, much has changed in the Swedish metal scene.
 However, it seems

 like many of the old demons have been rearing their ugly heads once more, crawling from forgotten graves to assault unsuspecting

 victims.
 Over a decade following their premature demise, Unanimated rose from the foggy graveyard to unleash darkness once

 more.
 They've done this in the form of their first album in 14 years, In the Light of Darkness.
 Released in April

 2009 through (who else?)
 Regain Records, this album destroys any doubt as to whether or not the band can still deliver.

-that is quite similar to Watain, oddly enough.
+feeling that is quite similar to Watain, oddly enough.
 However, once the solo kicks in, this kind of passes.
-This intro does well
+This intro does

 "Retribution In Blood" slowly builds up, creating some epic feeling that is reminiscent